jamessynge/TinyAlpacaServer/README.md

 a board compatible with the Arduino Mega 2560, but with built in Ethernet, including Power-over-Ethernet.

+## Status

+The basic code is mostly complete, though the full system isn't yet responding to requests (connections are closed as soon as the message is sent).
+I'm working to debug, hence the recent effort on src/utils/logging.h.

+The design goal of the TAS_VLOG and TAS_CHECK macros in logging.h is that they compile down to zero bytes when disabled.
+Early tests indicated the approach works, but currently that isn't clear.

 ## Approach

 This code is targetted at settings where dynamic allocation of memory (e.g.